WGBH/stock-sales-2/app/views/collections/wgbh-limited-series.md

 or “stand-alone” multi-episode documentary series.
 Most of these series were produced between 1983-2000;  their subjects were history, science, current affairs, culture, health, music, architecture and more.
-For example, “The AIDS Quarterly” was produced XX and was followed by “The Health Quarterly” which ran from XXXX-XXXX.
+For example, “The AIDS Quarterly” was produced in 1989-1990 and was followed by “The Health Quarterly” which ran from 1992-.
 “The Machine that Changed the World” focused on the history of the computer,  “Africans in America” on slavery, etc.  Click on the link below to download a PDF list of these series.
 Many still remain relevant and are excellent resources in terms of footage, research